220.127.116.11 Specific provisions for assessing income streams

-Effective from 9 May 2018, where bereavement provisions apply, such debts arising during the bereavement period for the surviving partner or spouse can be waived under the Social Security (Waiver of Debts - Bereavement Period) Specification 2017.
+Where bereavement provisions apply, such debts arising during the bereavement period for the surviving partner or spouse can be waived under the Social Security (Waiver of Debts - Bereavement Period) Specification 2017.

 Note: Any debt outside the 14 week bereavement period cannot be waived under the legislative instrument.